 Renal cell carcinoma (RCC) is the most common type of kidney cancer in adults, accounting for more than 100,000 deaths worldwide each year.
-Clear-cell RCC is the most prevalent type of RCC and constitutes 80 percent to 90 percent of all cases.
+Clear-cell RCC is the most prevalent type of RCC and constitutes 80% to 90% percent of all cases.
 RCC is approximately twice as common in men as it is in women, with the highest rates of the disease found in North America and Europe.
-Globally, the five-year survival rate for those diagnosed with metastatic, or advanced kidney cancer, is 12.1 percent.
+Globally, the five-year survival rate for those diagnosed with advanced, kidney cancer is 12.1 %.